finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Deck Editor: Edit Deck List in the Deck Save Menu
 - Decks: Add extra tags (\*CMDR\* for .txt; sideboards for .dec and .ydk)
 - Decks: Show error(s) when a card is not found
+- Integration: Database for user-created card games, with in-app automation to upload and download from this database (Steam Workshop?)

 ## Icebox
 - Game-Play: Log all Player actions